What Is A Headache?

 One major obstacle chronic headache sufferers have is the lack of faith that they will ever be able to change their headache.
 Most headache sufferers have sought help from their GP, chiropractors, physiotherapists, osteopaths, acupuncturists, crystal healers etc. and haven’t had any ongoing success (not even considering the amount of money spent).
 All of these professions (except one) have good skills to clear simple muscular headaches and if you had a simple muscular headache, it would have worked for you too.

-The problem is, once your headache moves from a simple muscular headache to a chronic headache, the Central Nervous System (CNS) becomes involved, meaning your nerves are now continually sending the wrong messages to your brain, and pain becomes your default setting (this is called Central Sensitisation).
-We now need to take a different approach to your treatment, and change the way your brain (brainstem to be technically correct) interprets the information it’s receiving.
+The problem is, once your headache moves from a simple muscular headache to a chronic headache, the Central Nervous System (CNS) becomes involved, meaning your nerves are now continually sending the wrong messages to your brain, and pain becomes your default setting.
+This is called Central Sensitisation.
+We now need to take a different approach to your treatment and change the way your brain (brainstem to be technically correct) interprets the information it’s receiving.
 That’s the difference between The Headache, Neck & Jaw Clinic, and generalist physiotherapy.
+Learn more about headaches and Central Sensitisation.

 It is impossible to know how much treatment is required.
 Most people will report a change in symptoms after the first treatment and our physiotherapists expect to see a change in the frequency, intensity and duration pattern after 3 or 4 treatments.
 If there is no change after 4 treatments, we reassess the value of our intervention.